Reference architecture: Up to 40 RPS or 2,000 users

 • For this setup, we recommend and regularly test Google Kubernetes Engine (GKE) and Amazon Elastic Kubernetes Service (EKS).
 Other Kubernetes services may also work, but your mileage may vary.

-• In production deployments, there is no need to assign pods to specific nodes.
-A minimum of three nodes per node group in three different availability zones is strongly recommended to align with resilient cloud architecture practices.
+• In production deployments, it’s not required to assign pods to specific nodes.
+However, it is recommended to have several nodes in each pool spread across different availability zones to align with resilient cloud architecture practices.

 Next are the backend components that run on static compute VMs using the Linux package (or External PaaS services where applicable):